 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Seasonal Affective Disorder: Using Light Therapy
+Home > Be Healthy > Health Library > Seasonal Affective Disorder: Using Light Therapy

 Place the light box on a desk or table, and sit in front of it at the specified distance.
 You can do this while you read, eat breakfast, or work at a computer.
 The light should reach your eyes, but don't stare at the light box.

 Light therapy is usually prescribed for 30 minutes to 2 hours a day, depending on the intensity of the light used and on whether you are starting out or have been using it for a while.

 Most light therapy is prescribed at 10,000 lux to be used in the early morning.
 Studies vary as to whether light therapy at other times of the day is less effective.
 But some people with SAD (perhaps those who wake up normally in the early morning) should do their light therapy for 1 to 2 hours in the evening, ending 1 hour before bedtime.
 Your doctor can help you decide which light exposure schedule will work best for you.